deckhouse/deckhouse/modules/015-admission-policy-engine/docs/README.md

 ---
 title: "The admission-policy-engine module"
+description: Deckhouse admission-policy-engine module enforces the security policies in a Kubernetes cluster according to the Kubernetes Pod Security Standards.
 ---

 This module enforces the security policies in the cluster according to the Kubernetes [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) using the [Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/docs/) solution.